-Query Management/Review and Rejection of Applications – Legal Office Notice No. 1 of 2018
+Query Management/Review and Rejection of Applications in Relation to Registered Land (Excluding Section 49 and Form 68 Cases) – Legal Office Notice No. 1 of 2018

 Effective from: 07 May 2018